unprolix/bastard/README.md

 Additionally, bastard will automatically generate cryptographic fingerprints for all files it serves.
 You can programmatically ask it for the current fingerprinted URL for a file so that you can use that URL in HTML you generate external to the server.
 When bastard serves fingerprinted files, they are served with very long cache times because those URLs should always serve the same content.

-Both CSS and Javascript are minified, and HTML will probably be added soon.
-Files of other types are not touched, though they will be compressed if they're not image files.
-(Image files are never gzipped by this software.)
+CSS, Javascript, and HTML are minified.
+Files of other types are not modified, though they will be compressed for transmission if they're not image files.
+(Image files are never compressed by this software.)
+Note that in some cases, HTML minification can cause problems.
+In bastard, the HTML minification is not extremely aggressive and so will probably be fine.
+You can turn it off with a future config option if you are worried or actually find a problem in practice.

 Installing